This post has been updated after correspondence with transport canada regarding its aviation medicine certification regime. 21/06/21.

 The effects of CAM’s practise have been noted above.
 Their rehearsal here is only to note that the treatment of mental health conditions afforded to prospective and actual pilots and air traffic controllers can have life-altering consequences.
 Discrimination and perceived discrimination violate a person’s dignity and can impact her or his self-esteem.
 More critically still, CAM’s treatment may worsen a person’s mental health.
 Professional pilots and air traffic controllers may lose their livelihoods, which is a stressor that impacts mental health.
 It only takes a few words to capture these consequences, but for those affected by mental health conditions, the ramifications are much broader.
 The stigma still associated with mental health is, as noted above, enhanced when it is directed by the impersonal face of government.
 Individual well-being is seriously undermined.

 The social benefit derived from such discrimination is minimal at best.
 Aviation safety is adequately protected when Civil Aviation Medicine turns its attention to the individual applicant in order to assess her or his actual ability.
-In so doing, the balance between aviation safety and individual rights is maintained.
+Treating physicians are, moreover, required to report any potential risks to aviation safety.
+The mechanisms maintain the balance between aviation safety and individual rights.
 A blanket prohibition that requires applicants to prove their fitness for an exception to that prohibition only serves to make Civil Aviation Medicine’s case processing more efficient.
 It does not address the legitimate aviation safety concerns that benefit society.

-The effect of CAM’s policy is, then, far more dire than an adjustment to this policy.
+The effect of CAM’s policy is, then, far more dire than further adjustments to its policy.